Remote workers share their biggest challenges

-James’ advice on how to handle:
+James’ advice on how to handle corporate culture integration

 “Many managers and workers haven’t had training in how to communicate and coordinate in a virtual world.”

-She’s been working remotely as a social worker for nearly 18 years, starting as a telecommuter and later switching to contract work.
+She’s been working remotely as a social worker since 2000, starting as a telecommuter and later switching to contract work.

 “For me, the biggest issue that comes up in remote work is communication.
 A lack of clarity from my home office often means extra work for me because I either didn’t do what my boss had intended and I have to redo it, or we have to go back and forth by email until I’m clear on what is wanted.
-While this may seem like I’m dense, the reality is many managers don’t know how to communicate in writing or other virtual options exactly what they mean.
+While this may seem like I’m dense, the reality is many managers don’t know how to communicate in writing or other virtual options exactly what they mean.”

-The other issue is coordination when many people are involved.
-I’ve been told to deal with something in two different ways depending on the person I’m talking to.
+“The other issue is coordination when many people are involved.
+I’ve been told to deal with something in two different ways, depending on the person I’m talking to.
 I’ve been instructed to take care of something that managers knew needed to be done for months, but I’m assigned it days before it’s due.

 While tools such as online document storage, project management platforms, video conferencing, etc, have made the potential for coordination and communication easier, many managers and workers haven’t had training in how to communicate and coordinate in a virtual world.”

-Leslie’s advice on how to handle:
+Leslie’s advice on how to handle communication and coordination issues

-“The worse it ever was for me was in Bali, December 2017.
+“The worst it ever was for me was in Bali, December 2017.
 The time difference was 13 hours ahead and there were times I couldn’t say what day it was — I was working a Monday schedule on a Tuesday.”

 Melissa Smith is a virtual assistant at the PVA — she has been featured in several remote working blogs and is part of the author/mentor group for the Remote-how Academy with an individual remote work certification.